Imagine this: Better training. More agents. Streamlined technology. A vacation. You name it, you get it.

 Look to these cost categories to guide you:

 How much do you spend on contact center technology per agent?
-Do you have to license each agent for your contact center platform, your ticketing system, and your CRM?
-And, do you hire more (or fewer) agents to keep up with business seasonality?
+Do you have licenses for each agent for your contact center platform, your ticketing system, and your CRM?
+And, do you hire more agents to keep up with business seasonality?
 Use WFM tools and forecast predictions paired with vendor pricing to get a grip on how much technology costs your contact center each month.

 Rent & Business Operations:

 What’s the average salary for your agents and supervisors?
+How much time does IT spend supporting your contact center?
+Account for these wages, too.
 And, how much does it cost your agents to handle each interaction?
-If your Average Handle Time for a phone call sits at 30 minutes, you’re spending at least half of your agents’ hourly rate on a single interaction with a customer.
-Plus, how much time does IT spend supporting your sector of the business?
-Their time needs to be accounted for in these costs, too.
+If your Average Handle Time for a phone call sits at 6 minutes, you’re spending 10% of your agents’ hourly rate on a single interaction with a customer.

 New Hire Sourcing & Training: